 Chandler Sawyer, Habitat and Resource ManagerPhoto: Mark Buckler

-Some of the world’s earliest conservationists were hunters; outdoorsmen who saw that the landscape was changing and wanted to preserve their traditions.
-Today, conservationists and hunters still share a goal of thoughtfully managing birds and the landscapes they depend on.
+Currituck Sound is one of the oldest managed waterfowl hunting grounds in America.
+Some of the world’s earliest and most recognized conservationists were hunters – outdoorsmen and women who witnessed changes in their natural surroundings and sought to preserve their traditions.
+Today, conservationists and hunters still share the goal of protecting birds and the landscapes they depend on in Currituck Sound.

 Learn about the bird conservation research taking place at Pine Island and find nature-focused events happening at this Important Bird Area along the Outer Banks in our periodic eBulletin.